 Around 100 participants are expected to participate in the Regional Forum on Solutions for Oceans, Coasts and Human Wellbeing in Latin America and the Wider Caribbean Region.
 Should you wish to participate and share your blue solution, please contact the organization team.
 Participants from the region who are willing to share their success stories (“solution providers”) in regard to one of the three key themes will have priority.
-Official invitations to all selected participants will be sent out in February 2015.

 The Regional Forum will be officially held in Spanish and English with simultaneous translation.
 If required, French translation can be arranged.

-Please contact Janina Korting (email@example.com) for more Information.
+Please contact Janina Korting (firstname.lastname@example.org) for more information.

 The Secretariat of the Convention on Biological Diversity (CBD) is convening this Regional Workshop to 'Facilitate the Description of Ecologically or Biologically Significant Marine Areas (EBSAs) in the North-West Indian Ocean and Adjacent Gulf Areas'.
 The workshop will be hosted by the Ministry of Environment and Water of the United Arab Emirates (UAE) and is being convened in collaboration with the UN Environment Programme (UNEP) Regional Office West Asia (ROWA) and the Convention on the Conservation of Migratory Species of Wild Animals (CMS) Office – Abu Dhabi, among others.